 For best results and benefits, all toxic tall fescue should be killed before establishing MaxQ.
 A firm seedbed is important for good stand establishment.
-Seed can be drilled into a prepared firm seedbed, no-tilled into sod with a no-till drill or surface broadcast on a prepared seed bed and packed in with a culti-packer.
+Seed can be drilled into a prepared, firm seedbed, no-tilled into killed sod with a no-till drill or surface broadcasted onto a prepared seed bed and packed in with a culti-packer.

-Rate: 20 lbs/acre in prepared seedbed or 25 lbs/acre sod-seeded in stubble.
+Rate: 15- 20 lbs/acre in a prepared seedbed or 20-25 lbs/acre sod-seeded in stubble.

 Depth: 1/4" to 1/2".
 Planting too deep can result in poor stand emergence.

 Dates: Southern and Southeastern states: Sept.1 to Nov.1; Mid-South, Midwest and Northeastern states: Aug.
 15 to Oct.
 1 or spring planted in March and April.

 Fertilization: Lime to a pH of 6.0-6.5.
 Apply phosphorus and potassium according to soil tests.
 Use 25-35 lbs./A starter nitrogen.

 Management: Do not graze or cut seedling stand until it reaches 6"-8" tall.
 During the year after establishment, rest fescue pastures during the summer months.
 If weather conditions are favorable for growth, forage may be used for light rotational grazing for short periods or harvested for hay.
 Leave 3 - 4” of forage growth after grazing or haying.
 To prevent hoof pugging damage, do not graze when soil is excessively wet and soft.